joinpursuit/ios-types-variables-logic-operations-lab-2/README.md

 What are the differences between Double and Int in the numbers they can represent and how they store them?

+Doubles are more precise and take up more memory

 ***
 ## Question 2

 What are the differences between Float and Double?

+Doubles are more precise
 ***

 ## Question 3